 There is no typical day for the Sense Production Team, with variety being the norm.
 “That’s why I love the job,” says Ben.
 “On any one day we can be working across numerous campaigns.
 We could be in a campaign kick-off meeting working out deadlines, finalising budgets, etc. On the same day we could be costing up a pitch, making the final preparations before a campaign goes live, sharing technical details of another that need to be signed off, or working with the creative team on a concept.”

-The Production Team also needs to be on the ground when a campaign launches to monitor the build and ensure every technical element functions as it should.
+The Production Team also needs to be on the ground when a campaign launches to monitor the brand experience insights and ensure every technical element functions as it should.
 “This is really exciting,” says Ben.
 “It’s great when something you’ve been working on for weeks or sometimes months comes to life and you see just how much people are enjoying the interaction.
 Exactly how many of us are there depends on the size of the campaign.
 We often have several running at once, and I’ll be managing some projects myself as well as guiding the team on others.
 There’s certainly never a dull moment.”

 So what are the most exciting campaigns Ben’s worked on recently?